CraftzAdmin/esp32/Sensors/temt600/README.md

 # TEMT6000 (Breakout Board)

 TEMT6000 is an ambient **ANALOG**  light sensor.
 It is sensitive to visible light much like the human eye and has peak sensitivity at 570 nm.
+The breakout board contains a TEMT6000 in the form of a phototransistor in a small SMD housing with a wide sensitivity angle.
+The output voltage increases with increasing intensity of the incident light.

 It help you to to detect the light density and reflect the analog voltage signal back to ESP/Arduino controller.
 You can set the threshold of voltage level to trigger other units on your ESP32 project.